OpenMined/PySyft/README.md

 - `DATABASE_URL` - The Network database URL
 - `SECRET_KEY` - The secret key

+## Deployment & CLI

+Please check the instruction for deployment and CLI here: [deployment.md](deployment.md)

 ## Contributing

 If you're interested in contributing, check out our [Contributor Guidelines](CONTRIBUTING.md).